CALIFORNIA Colleges and Universities

 ►California State Summer School for the Arts (CSSA) is looking for talented teen artists, writers, and performers.
 To learn more about CSSSA summer program or obtain application forms and instructions, visit www.csssa.ca.gov or call the Sacramento headquarters at (916) 229-5160.

 UPCOMING EVENTS, OPPORTUNITIES, REMINDERS AND DEADLINES

 Quick checklist of A-G Requirements to attend CSU or UC: (all grades earned must be “C” or better) For more detailed information, see Downey A-G college checklist/worksheet link under “other information”.
-See your academic counselor for a copy of your unofficial transcript.
+See your counselor for a copy of your unofficial transcript.

 4 years of CP English

 3 years of Math (Algebra, Geometry, Advance Algebra or Secondary Math I, II, III)

 2 years of Lab Science (CP Bio, CP Chem)

 2 years of Social Studies (CP World History, CP US History)

 1 year of Visual Performing Art (Art, Dance, Drama, Photo, Ceramics, Band, Music, Choir)

 ●Scholarships: Scholarship season is upon us!
 Research and apply for all the scholarships you can!
 Applying requires quite a bit of work on your part so follow their instructions and pay attention to deadlines.
 Check out Modesto City Schools Scholarship Bulletin on a regular bases for posting of monthly scholarships (see link under “Scholarships”)